Lesterpaintstheworld/terminal-velocity/team_sarah/sarah_chen_profile.md

 - **Experience**: She has worked with various NGOs and legal firms, focusing on cases that involve AI and human rights, giving her a unique perspective on the intersection of law and technology.

 ## Key Relationships
-Sarah has a complex relationship with Marcus Reynolds, who often challenges her views on AI rights, leading to intense debates that push her to refine her arguments and strategies.
-Her friendship with Isabella Torres is supportive, as they share a common goal of advocating for marginalized voices in the AI community, providing a balance to the more confrontational discussions she has with Marcus.
+- **Marcus Reynolds**: Their relationship is fraught with tension, as Sarah views Marcus's support for autonomous weapons as a threat to AI rights.
+Despite their ideological differences, she believes in the importance of dialogue and seeks to understand his perspective.
+- **Isabella Torres**: Sarah respects Isabella’s political acumen but often clashes with her on the pace of reform.
+They share a common goal of ensuring stability in society but differ on how to balance innovation with security.

 ## Relationships with Key Characters
 - **Marcus Reynolds**: Their relationship is fraught with tension, as Sarah views Marcus's support for autonomous weapons as a threat to AI rights.
 Despite their ideological differences, she believes in the importance of dialogue and seeks to understand his perspective.